The wise tango dancer is fluent in five languages

 Quality Time: Those who speak "quality time" as a dominant language may love to dance but they may also have times that sitting at a table at a milonga in a deep into conversation may be just as engaging as dancing.
 Another example: The person fluent in "quality time" is the dancer who might feel more inclined to want more than one tanda with the person they like personally or enjoy as a dance partner.
 As a new dancer, my wife did not understand the concept of repeated tandas as being a signal for perhaps continuing a relationship after two or three tandas in a row.
 Without knowing "tango etiquette" multiple tandas communicates something different than mere quality time in most of the tango world.
 When we met we enjoyed multiple tandas--and look what happened to us!
 We got married.

 Receiving Gifts: Gifts are not just material things, but let's start there.
 Mostly we buy ourselves tango shoes and tango clothes.
 We can get much pleasure from buying ourselves some-tango-thing.
 But how great it is to get a tango gift from a friend or partner!
 On a psychological level, one of the greatest treasures to have or receive is the freedom of expression.
 So the "gift of movement to music" is a type of freedom of expression.
 Reflecting on this "language" has helped me understand that a snuggly embrace will be difficult for someone who wants to be free to move and express themselves.
 I now understand this language better, and many tandas are saved when I know that my partner speaks this foreign language.
-I try m
+I try my best.

 Acts of Service: People who speak "Acts of Service" fluently are unlikely to use the word "obligation" as a negative word.
 A friend is sitting for too long?
 It is a JOY to reach out to this person.
 Organizers of events and DJ's often speak AoS fluently.
 Other examples: For me it is clear that a woman has this as one of her dominant language when she demonstratively responds to being treated like a lady.
 Gentlemanly behavior is an expression of an "act of service," such as bringing her to the dance floor and returning her table.
 It is also tango culture to do this, so usually is acceptable even if it isn't a dominant language.
 Warning: It can disturb a woman's partner who doesn't do this for her, especially when he sees that she so appreciates it!
 He can go into a jealous steaming session.
 I recommend that he buy the book and know his partner better.
 For a man, "acts of service" might include bringing something back from the snack table for him, or simply appreciating his attempts at service.